Squanto: Plymouth Colony

 On Friday, March 16, 1621 (Old Style), the settlers were conducting military training when Samoset "boldly came alone" into the settlement.
 The colonists were initially alarmed, but he immediately set their fears at ease by asking for beer.
-He spent the day giving them intelligence of the surrounding tribes, then stayed for the night, leaving the next morning.
-The next day (Sunday), Samoset returned with five men all bearing deer skins and one cat skin.
-The settlers entertained them but refused to trade with them because it was the Sabbath, although they encouraged them to return with more furs.
+He spent the day giving them intelligence of the surrounding tribes, then stayed for the night, leaving on Saturday morning.
+The next day, Samoset returned with five men all bearing deer skins and one cat skin.
+The settlers entertained them but refused to trade with them because it was Sunday, although they encouraged them to return with more furs.
 All left but Samoset who lingered until Wednesday, feigning illness.
-He returned once more on Thursday, March 22, this time with Tisquantum.
+He returned once more on Thursday, March 22, 1621, this time with Tisquantum.
 The men brought important news: Massasoit, his brother Quadrquina, and all of their men were close by.
 After an hour's discussion, the sachem and his train of 60 men appeared on Strawberry Hill.
 Both the colonists and Massasoit's men were unwilling to make the first move, but Tisquantum shuttled between the groups and effected the simple protocol which permitted Edward Winslow to approach the sachem.
 Winslow, with Tisquantum as translator, proclaimed the loving and peaceful intentions of King James and the desire of their governor to trade and make peace with him.
 After Massasoit ate, Miles Standish led him to a house which was furnished with pillows and a rug.
 Governor Carver then came "with Drumme and Trumpet after him" to meet Massasoit.
 The parties ate together, then negotiated a treaty of peace and mutual defense between the Plymouth settlers and the Pokanoket people.
 According to Bradford, "all the while he sat by the Governour, he trembled for feare".
 Massasoit's followers applauded the treaty, and the peace terms were kept by both parties during Massasoit's lifetime.